-Never post anything to any of the various social media sites about your experiences at Nationwide Children's Hospital while here as a student.
-Never represent yourself as a spokesperson or representative for Nationwide Children's Hospital while using social media.
+Never post anything to social media about your experiences at Nationwide Children's Hospital while here as a student, and never represent yourself as a spokesperson or representative for Nationwide Children's Hospital.

 Do not come to Nationwide Clinical Hospital if you are ill.
 Speak with your clinical instructor for alternate arrangements.
 To promote good health and maintain a healthy environment, Nationwide Children’s Hospital is smoke-free.
-All Children’s Hospital employees and visitors are prohibited from smoking during their work shift or visit to the hospital to protect the health of our patients.
-Designated areas will no longer be available for use and families and visitors will be asked not to smoke in their vehicles while on Nationwide Children's Hospital campus.
-Smoking cessation products are also available in the Gift Shop for purchase.
+Designated areas will no longer be available for use, and families and visitors will be asked not to smoke in their vehicles while on Nationwide Children's Hospital campus.

 Security officers will take you to your vehicle if you wish.
 Go to any of the main doors and call (614) 722-2128.
 A security officer will meet you at the door.
 Security is also happy to escort you from the parking lots into the hospital.
 If you have a cell phone, call (614) 722-2128.
 If not, drive to the Emergency Department area and ask Security to meet you in one of the parking lots.